SugarcaneMC/Sugarcane/README.md

 # Sugarcane
-Highly optimized Airplane fork based off of Airplane focusing on stability and performance.
+Highly optimized Airplane fork focusing on stability and performance.

 ##### NOTE: We borrow some patches from Yatopia